Daniel Cudmore (businessman): Personal life and homes

 Daniel was a strong swimmer, and saved several people from drowning.

 He wrote several poems, published under the title Poetical Scraps.

 In 1862 he bought "Hartley Bank", near Glen Osmond, built in 1848 by Alfred Hardy, (Note: Hardy, a brother of Arthur Hardy, married Mary Louisa Newenham, the daughter of C. B. Newenham (first sheriff of SA); their children included solicitor C. B. Hardy, Mrs. T. W. Corbin, Dr. James Hardy, and Mr. G. N. Hardy.) one of Colonel Light's survey team.
 He renamed it "Claremont" and immediately set about enlarging it.

 In 1889, Cudmore bought a property and dwelling near Victor Harbor, South Australia formerly owned by the son of the Governor of South Australia, John Hindmarsh and then his son.
-Cudmore had the house rebuilt to a grand dwelling to plans by architect Frederick Dancker, complete with three turrets.
+Cudmore had the house rebuilt to a grand dwelling to plans by architect F. W. Dancker, complete with three turrets.
 The property, known as Adare House, has been in the hands of the Uniting Church since the second half of the 20th century.